-- For some problems, you need to use the process for coverage decisions and appeals. - For other problems, you need to use the process for making complaints.
+- For some problems, you need to use the process for coverage decisions and appeals. - For other problems, you need to use the process for making complaints; also called grievances.

 Both of these processes have been approved by Medicare.
-Each process has a set of rules, procedures and deadlines that must be followed by us and by you.
+Each process has a set of rules, procedures, and deadlines that must be followed by us and by you.